pevalme/zearch/README.md

 What is it?
 **zearch** is a regular expression engine that takes in input a regular expression and a grammar-based compressed text and returns every line of the uncompressed text containing a match for the regular expression.

+**zearch** is the implementation of an algorithm presented at the Data Compression Conference (DCC) in 2019.
+A link to the article is given [here](https://doi.org/10.1109/DCC.2019.00061).

 ## Limitations

 - no match across lines